 With boats parading past, birds spiraling overhead, and the smell of salt in the air, the Cape Cod Canal Bikeway has all the ingredients of a perfect summer day.
-(Not that it isn’t great in other seasons, too!)
+(Though it’s great in other seasons, too!)
 The bike path is actually a service road for the U.S. Army Corps of Engineers, but it’s used as a recreational destination where locals and visitors ride, walk, and fish.

 The bikeway connects several recreation areas along the Cape Cod Canal, including Buzzards Bay Recreation Area, Herring Run Recreation Area, Bourne Recreation Area, and Tidal Flats Recreation Area.
 At each of these spots, you can start your ride or sit, picnic, and relax when you’re ready for a break.